 Enjoy the pulsation of multiple showerheads hitting your body from all directions, deluge showerheads cascading down to soak you from head to toe, and having minute control of the water temperature.
 Expand your shower system to comfortably fit two people.
 Of course, the shower can also be sealed from floor to ceiling and fitted with a steam generator.
 Include a bench to sit on while the steam fills the space, creating a personal sauna.

 Showers and baths are not the only things that can transform a bathroom into the warm environmental comfort of a spa.
 The flooring is also an important aspect.
 Install in-floor heated systems run by electric or water underneath the flooring and step out of a warm bath onto a warm floor instead of stepping on to cold tile that sends chills up the spine.
 Not only do these floors add warmth to the floor, but they also warm up the entire room from floor to ceiling.

 A built-in entertainment system offers you an array of music and programs while relaxing.
 You can have a television behind mirrors, invisible unless it's on, a radio-controlled by waterproof remotes, and built-in wall speakers.
 The audio system should also be equipped with sound therapy.

 The Plumbing and Fixtures

-Upgrading faucets, sinks, and toilets also contributes to the ultimate spa experience.
+Upgrading faucets, sinks, and toilets also contribute to the ultimate spa experience.
 Many new fixtures come in unique designs and styles, enhancing the look to a bathroom regardless of how large or small the remodeling budget.
 Materials such as granite, quartz, and marble offer a classic, luxurious look and new innovations in poured concrete offer a sophisticated, modern flair.
 Toilets are a major element in a bathroom.
 Upscale models include heated seats, self-cleaning, and a built-in bidet.
 Many homeowners give their toilets their own areas by building walls around them.